O. J. Simpson: 1996–1997 wrongful death civil trial

-Other legal troubles
+Other legal issues

 In the late 1990s, Simpson attempted to register "O. J. Simpson", "O. J.", and "The Juice" as trademarks for "a broad range of goods, including figurines, trading cards, sportswear, medallions, coins, and prepaid telephone cards."
 A "concerned citizen", William B. Ritchie, sued to oppose the granting of federal registration on the grounds that doing so would be immoral and scandalous.

-In February 2001, Simpson was arrested in Miami-Dade County, for simple battery and burglary of an occupied conveyance, for pulling the glasses off another motorist during a traffic dispute three months earlier.
+In February 2001, Simpson was arrested in Miami-Dade County for simple battery and burglary of an occupied conveyance, for pulling the glasses off another motorist during a traffic dispute three months earlier.
 If convicted, Simpson could have faced up to 16 years in prison, but he was tried and quickly acquitted of both charges in October.

-On December 4, 2001, Simpson's Florida home was searched by the Federal Bureau of Investigation (FBI) on suspicion of ecstasy possession and money laundering.
-The FBI had received a tip that Simpson was involved in a major drug trafficking ring after 10 other suspects were arrested in the case.
-Simpson's home was thoroughly searched for two hours, but no illegal drugs were discovered, and no arrest or formal charges were filed following the search.
-Investigators uncovered equipment capable of stealing satellite television programming, which was later evidence in a federal lawsuit.
+On December 4, 2001, Simpson's Florida home was searched by the FBI on suspicion that he possessed MDMA or was engaged in money laundering; they had received a tip that he was part of a major drug trafficking ring the agency was investigating.
+The investigation had thus far led to the arrests of ten suspects.
+The home was thoroughly searched for two hours, and no illegal drugs were found.
+Afterwards, Simpson was neither arrested nor charged in relation to the trafficking investigation.
+However, the FBI did find equipment that allowed for the pirating of satellite radio signals broadcast by satellite television network DirecTV—hypothetically giving a TV set owned by Simpson free access to the radio frequencies of cable TV channels only legally offered by DirecTV through a paid subscription.
+In March 2004, DirecTV accused Simpson in a Miami federal court of using illegal electronic devices to pirate its broadcast signals.
+During the ensuing legal case, it presented the court with the evidence that the FBI had gathered in the search.
+In July 2005, the company won a $25,000 judgment, and Simpson was ordered to pay an additional $33,678 in attorney's fees and costs.

 In July 2002, Simpson was arrested in Miami-Dade County for water speeding through a manatee protection zone and failing to comply with proper boating regulations.
 The misdemeanor boating regulation charge was dropped, and Simpson was fined for the speeding infraction.

-In March 2004, satellite television network DirecTV, Inc. accused Simpson in a Miami federal court of using illegal electronic devices to pirate its broadcast signals.
-The company later won a $25,000 judgment, and Simpson was ordered to pay an additional $33,678 in attorney's fees and costs.

 In 2007, the state of California said that Simpson owed $1.44 million in back taxes.
 A tax lien was filed in his case in September 1999.